 Council Member Request (paraphrased) Date Question Received Status 28 Lee Does the City have a policy around reimbursements for Police presence at community events?
-Council Meeting 10/3/2022 Will be in the 10/24 memory bank.
-29 Nieuwenhuis How will the \$600,000 included in the supplemental outreach/housing access programming help with the safe parking pilot program and RV parking challenges?
+Council Meeting 10/3/2022 Responded Below 29 Nieuwenhuis How will the \$600,000 included in the supplemental outreach/housing access programming help with the safe parking pilot program and RV parking challenges?
 Council Meeting 10/3/2022 Responded Below 30 Zahn Is the safe parking pilot program funded in 2024 as well as in 2023?
 Council Meeting 10/3/2022 Responded Below 31 Stokes Would like to know more about how we decide where the need is and what types and magnitude of grants do we seek for ARPA funding?
 Council Meeting 10/3/2022 Responded Below 32 Robinson Is the \$2.4 million allocated in October 2022 going to rental assistance?
 Council Meeting 10/3/2022 Responded Below 33 Zahn For the \$2.4M in ARPA recovery funds, if there is more need than what is budgeted, will the City need to ask for more funding?
 Council Meeting 10/3/2022 Responded Below 34 Barksdale When it comes to long-term affordability and housing stability, how does the City set up longer term funding?
-Council Meeting 10/3/2022 Responded Below
+Council Meeting 10/3/2022 Responded Below 35 Lee How can we work on a regional basis to influence the external rate increase of clean water and wastewater?
+Council Meeting 10/10/2022 Responded Below 36 Zahn On the slide you show \$2.4 million of utility relief support for different categories of support.
+As we look at the needs in our communities are we seeing a need to increase that budget or is the increasing showing more in the ARPA disbursement?
+As we look at the needs going forward is the funding going to be sufficient?
+Council Meeting 10/10/2022 Responded Below 37 Zahn What additional outreach might be needed for the rate relief program?
+Council Meeting 10/10/2022 Responded Below 38 Nieuwenhuis On Slide 16 wholesale 2.3 to 3.2% in 2028 why do we have such a significant jump?
+Council Meeting 10/10/2022 Responded Below